AdobeDocs/experience-platform.en/help/collection/home.md

 ![](./images/deploy.png)

-## Transform, enrich, and send data Fast and secure
+## Transform, enrich, and send data fast and securely

 Adobe Experience Platform Launch Server Side can tap into any Adobe Experience Platform Data Stream.
 You can transform, enrich, and send data to any non-Adobe destination with extreme low latency without adding any third-party code to the client device providing faster and more secure data collection and distribution.